Sarthak-1801/Business-Analysis-portfolio/README.md

 I have a background in Business and Management Studies

-This repository was created to showcase my Business Analysis projects, highlighting my skills (SQL, Power BI, Excel, Tableau) and Business analysis documentation.
+This repository was created to showcase my projects, highlighting my skills (SQL, Power BI, Excel, Tableau) and Business analysis documentation.

 # Portfolio Projects
 This section contains a list of projects with brief descriptions